wimblerobotics/football_demo/README.md

 The timer decrements in real time when enabled and demonstrates how you can use Linux threads to do parallel operations in the background.

+## src/field.cpp
+The Field class is used to encapsulate the playing field.